sunpietro/taggify/README.md

 List of hot keys which generate tags when autocomplete is off.
 The list contains key codes, like - _coma_ is 188, but _enter_ is 13.
 By default: `[13, 188]`

+### displayLabel {Boolean}
+Flag indicating whether an input label should be displayed